FaithTech-Austria/permacultr-data-broker/README.md

 ### TODOs

+- Current state: docker conda is working with gdal
-- Set up of docker, with volume bind to code and enabling update in docker when code is changed
+- Next step: Create volume bind to code - so that changes are applied to docker even when running
-- Create environment, where gdal works with other packages.
-Create requirements file with versions
-- LATEST ISSUE --> gdal does not seem to be installed.
-Work on issue in DOckerfile
+- Integrate elevation contours into API
+- Switch from opentopodata api to self-hosted open elevation api to prevent request limitation